R-Michi/glm2/README.md

 # version
 Version: 1.0.0-dev-1
-NOTE: This library hasn't been completed yet, not even it it's core functionality!
+NOTE: This library hasn't been completed yet, not even it's core functionality!

+# requirements
+- To run this library your CPU must at least be capable of AVX2 and FMA!
+  If your CPU does not support AVX2 or FMA you will not be able to execute every function.
+- For compilation you must enable AVX2 and FMA via the compiler flags "-mavx2" and "-mfma"!

 # TODO
 - implement all functions that require integer vectors